What is key cover?

 Where can I find cheap car key insurance?

-The best way to get a great deal on car key insurance is to use a price comparison site like MoneySuperMarket.
+MoneySuperMarket doesn’t currently offer a comparison service for car key insurance, our car insurance journey does allow users to see whether policies include car key cover.
 Our price comparison tool allows you to easily search through major providers to find the best deal on car insurance.
 Once you’ve been shown your results, simply click ‘more’ next to any quote to see if key cover is built in to your car insurance deal or whether it’s available as an optional add-on, and what features are included.